Wipe all outputs from this notebook

 [12 9]]

 Loosely, the right matrix tells us about the driver system.
 If the driver couplings have the form , then the right matrix is perturbed by elementwise-adding the structured matrix to the right matrix.
-The diagonal elements tell us something about how much the different dynamical variables are affected
+The diagonal elements tell us something about how much the different dynamical variables are affected.
+This interpretation is reminiscent of the density matrix of mixed quantum systems.

 bias = np.array([2, 3])[:, None]